L. William Seidman: Early life

-Work in United States Government
+Federal government career

-After Richard Nixon's Administration was toppled by the Watergate scandal in 1974 and Nixon resigned from the Presidency, Gerald Ford - who had attended school with Seidman - became president during a time of economic recession in America, and tapped Seidman for an economic advisory post to work on pressing economic problems (such as the choice of whether or not to bail out New York City from its pending bankruptcy - Ford later chose against doing this).
+After Richard Nixon's administration was toppled by the Watergate scandal in 1974 and Nixon resigned from the presidency, Gerald Ford—who had attended school with Seidman—became president during a time of economic recession in America, and tapped Seidman for an economic advisory post to work on pressing economic problems (such as the choice of whether or not to bail out New York City from its pending bankruptcy—Ford later chose against doing this).
 Seidman served in this capacity until 1976, then returned to the private sector.

 In 1978, Seidman also founded The Washington Campus, an executive education organization which began as a consortium of U.S. business schools dedicated to educating business leaders on the public policy process.

-Later, he was tapped again by President Ronald Reagan for a similar position from 1982 to 1984, where he worked as an economic adviser.
-He famously feuded with Bush White House Chief Of Staff John H. Sununu.
+Seidman was tapped again as an economic advisor, by President Ronald Reagan from 1982 to 1984.
+He famously feuded with Bush White House Chief of Staff John H. Sununu.
 He also served as Dean of the College of Business at Arizona State University from 1982 to 1985.
 In 1985, he became the chairman of the Federal Deposit Insurance Corporation and served until 1991, working extensively during the American savings and loan crisis to restore solvency to the failing savings and loan sector of American banking.
-He was the first chairman of the related agency, the Resolution Trust Corporation, which was created specifically to address issues arising from the savings and loan crisis, from 1989 until his retirement from active government in 1991 - his ouster from the FDIC Chairman position was orchestrated by the George H.W.
-Bush Administration, who felt Seidman's full disclosure about Savings and Loan fraud might be damaging to that administration's interests, according to the New York Times.
+He was the first chairman of the related agency, the Resolution Trust Corporation, which was created specifically to address issues arising from the savings and loan crisis, from 1989 until his retirement from active government in 1991—his ouster from the FDIC Chairman position was orchestrated by the George H.W.
+Bush administration, who felt Seidman's full disclosure about Savings and Loan fraud might be damaging to that administration's interests, according to the New York Times.
 Neil Bush was, at the time, being investigated at Silverado Savings And Loan.